mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 ## S3 Picture Uploader

-In this section, I will demonstrate how to create an S3 Picture Uploader using the Next.js App Router and SST.
+In this section, I will demonstrate how to create an S3 picture uploader using the Next.js App Router and SST.
 We will utilize the NextjsSite construct to create the Next.js App Router and the S3 construct to create the S3 Bucket.

 Your can find alle the code in my [GitHub Repository](https://github.com/mmuller88/sst-nextjs-s3-picture-uploader).